dcalenzani/AcaCrawler/README.md

 We are working on an UI solution that will be distributed online when reaches test level.

+## Instructions

+For using the program through the CLI, you need to follow the next steps:

+1.-

 ## Log
 The log contains the information of this version, the previous ones and the planned implementations.